submagr/CS425A-Computer-Networks/Project-3/README.md

 - Even if receiver is able to identify some desired packet has not arrived, is it simply lost or reordered ?

 ### TCP Acknowledgment Mechanism to ensure reliable delivery:
-- Each packet sent by sendor is acknowledged by client.
+- Each packet sent by sender is acknowledged by client.
 Sender does not send another packet until previous packet is acknowledged.
 	- Acknowledgement from receiver: Ack- Packet received.
 NACK- Corrupted packet received, retransmit.
 	- Retransmission by sender: After not receiving ACK (based on timeout) or NACK received.
 - Reliable Deleivery: